Arsney091289421/ASG5/README.md

 The script is designed for a local development environment.
 For deployment, additional configuration may be required depending on your setup.

 ## Built With
-Pandas - Data manipulation and CSV file handling.
+1.Pandas - Data manipulation and CSV file handling.

-SQLAlchemy - Database interaction.
+2.SQLAlchemy - Database interaction.

 ## Authors